ragu222/laughing-chainsaw/README.md

 For example, I know I'm looking for the 21st string element (the MAC address inthis case) in the HTML.

-My intention is to take this functional, yet narrow use case, script and general ize it as much as I can.
+My intention is to take this functional, yet narrow use case, script and generalize it.